brennentsmith/proxify/README.md

 Ta-da!
 You now are able to access http://localhost and https://localhost on their native ports.

+### Backends

-You can also use non-localhost entries for your backend:
+You can also use non-localhost entries for your backend.
+Essentially it has to follow the standard format of hostname:port.
+The port is optional, and please don't include the protocol.
+As of right now, Proxify doesn't support SSL backends.

 ```sh
 ./run.sh speedtest.net